timofruehwirth/howto/howto_figma/howto_figma.md

 Now, those groups that represent the three different states of the opened dropdown list can be used as different variants of the "DropDown" component.
 To do that, first select the "Hover" variant of the "DropDown" component and click on the purple `+` icon that will appear next to it; rename "Variant3" to "Click".
 Enlarge the purple dashed-line rectangle that delimits the component variants.
 In the left-hand `Layers` area, select and copy all objects of the "DropDownOpen" group.

 ![image of the three variants of the "DropDown" component with the objects of the "DropDownOpen" group highlighted](/howto_figma/howto_figma_imgs/howto_figma_13.png)
-Figure 13: Copying the first group's objects.
+Figure 13: Copying the first group's objects ...

 Further below in the `Layers` area, now, highlight the "Click" variant and paste the objects from the clipboard (use a keyboard shortcut to paste).
 The copied objects will now be shown in the `Layers` area as part of the "Click" variant.
 (You might also see here the "DropDownText" and "DropDownShape" of the original variant, which has been overwritten, being still around as part of the "Click" variant; you can delete them.)

 ![image of the three variants of the "DropDown" component with the objects of the "DropDownOpen" group pasted into the "Click" variant](/howto_figma/howto_figma_imgs/howto_figma_14.png)
-Figure 14: Pasting the first group's objects into the "Click" variant.
+Figure 14: ... and pasting them into the "Click" variant.

 In the `Prototype` area, create an interaction that links the "Hover" variant to the "Click" variant (`On click` - `Change to` - "Click").